Hydronephrosis occurs when urine builds up in the kidneys and cannot drain out to the bladder. This causes one or both kidneys to swell.

 - A blood clot

-- Scarring of the ureters
+- Scarring of the ureter

-- A tumor in the bladder, cervix, colon or prostate
+- A tumor in the bladder, cervix, colon, or prostate

 - Enlarged prostate